 After leaving behind you the hills and valleys around

 through the villages on the River Avon plain.
-The first of these is
+The first is

 Saltford, a pretty place, with the usual selection of

-pubs, shops, houses and all supplies needed by your average narrowboater.
+pubs, shops, houses and all supplies needed by your average canal boat holiday maker.
+Canal boat trips are available but not canal boat hire.

 Saltford provides some safe moorings in